NCH&C Pool Van Volunteer

 Role Profile

-The aim of the role is to provide practical support to the staff teams at Kelling Hospital and the Supported Care team by attending to various practical matters with the two/three pool vans.
+The aim of the role is to provide practical support to the staff teams at Aylsham and the Supported Care team by attending to various practical matters with the two/three pool vans.
 The Pool Van volunteer will monitor the service history of the three vehicles and take them for checks as required, releasing the time of a clinician.
 They will monitor and maintain stock levels of the equipment which is carried in the vehicles and ensure that a good level of cleanliness is maintained.
 The volunteer will also fill the vans up with fuel as needed.
 Volunteering for this role involves an ongoing weekly commitment of approximately 2 hours.

 Activities undertaken by volunteers will not be used as a substitution for that of paid staff.
 Volunteers will not be asked to help in ways which facilitate a decrease in paid employment.
 The work of volunteers will always be to complement and not supplement that of paid employees of the trust.